Shannon leads No. 12 Illinois against Iowa - WTOP News

 Champaign, Illinois; Saturday, 2:15 p.m.
 EST

-BOTTOM LINE: No. 12 Illinois faces the Iowa Hawkeyes after Terrence Shannon Jr. scored 35 points in Illinois’ 90-89 loss to the Penn State Nittany Lions.
+BOTTOM LINE: No. 12 Illinois takes on the Iowa Hawkeyes after Terrence Shannon Jr. scored 35 points in Illinois’ 90-89 loss to the Penn State Nittany Lions.

-The Fighting Illini are 13-2 on their home court.
+The Fighting Illini are 13-2 in home games.
 Illinois leads the Big Ten in rebounding, averaging 42.4 boards.
 Quincy Guerrier leads the Fighting Illini with 7.0 rebounds.

 The Hawkeyes are 8-8 in Big Ten play.
-Iowa averages 83.4 points while outscoring opponents by 5.3 points per game.
+Iowa is 2-1 in games decided by less than 4 points.

-Illinois is shooting 46.5% from the field this season, 1.3 percentage points higher than the 45.2% Iowa allows to opponents.
-Iowa has shot at a 48.0% rate from the field this season, 6.1 percentage points greater than the 41.9% shooting opponents of Illinois have averaged.
+Illinois scores 83.3 points, 5.2 more per game than the 78.1 Iowa gives up.
+Iowa has shot at a 48.0% clip from the field this season, 6.1 percentage points above the 41.9% shooting opponents of Illinois have averaged.

-The Fighting Illini and Hawkeyes square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Marcus Domask is averaging 15.5 points and 3.5 assists for the Fighting Illini.
-Shannon is averaging 20.2 points and 3.7 rebounds while shooting 43.4% over the last 10 games for Illinois.
+TOP PERFORMERS: Shannon averages 2.3 made 3-pointers per game for the Fighting Illini, scoring 22.1 points while shooting 34.6% from beyond the arc.
+Marcus Domask is averaging 15.5 points and 3.5 assists over the past 10 games for Illinois.

-Payton Sandfort is averaging 15.5 points and 6.4 rebounds for the Hawkeyes.
+Payton Sandfort is shooting 46.0% and averaging 15.5 points for the Hawkeyes.
 Tony Perkins is averaging 17.4 points over the last 10 games for Iowa.

 LAST 10 GAMES: Fighting Illini: 7-3, averaging 86.0 points, 41.2 rebounds, 13.2 assists, 4.8 steals and 3.5 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 77.9 points per game.